LucaslfWang/LucaslfWang/README.md

 - 🔭 I’m currently working on ...
 - 🌱 Junior at BJUT, BSc in Software Engineer
-- 👯 Internship in KuaiShou, ZSRtech
+- 👯 Once interned as basic platform R & D Engineer in KuaiShou, ZSRtech
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...